Taxon: Hierarchical Tax Code Prediction with Semantically Aligned LLM Expert Guidance: Experiments

 \section{Experiments}

-We conduct extensive experiments to evaluate the effectiveness, generality, and robustness of the proposed \name{} framework.
-The objectives are threefold: (i) to verify whether expert-guided semantic supervision improves prediction accuracy across varying taxonomic depths; (ii) to assess the contribution of each architectural component to overall performance; and (iii) to compare \name{} against state-of-the-art hierarchical and label-semantic-aware baselines under realistic business data conditions.
-Experiments are carried out on both proprietary and public datasets to cover diverse domains and hierarchy complexities.
-Unless otherwise stated, all models are trained under identical data splits and optimization settings for fair comparison.
-We report results at both path-level and leaf-level granularities, followed by detailed ablation studies and error analyses that highlight how semantic alignment and hierarchical modeling jointly contribute to \name{}'s performance.
+We conduct experiments to evaluate the effectiveness, generality, and robustness of \name{}.
+Specifically, we examine: (i) whether expert-guided semantic supervision improves accuracy across taxonomic depths; (ii) the contribution of each architectural component; and (iii) how \name{} compares with state-of-the-art hierarchical and label-semantic-aware baselines under realistic business data conditions.
+We evaluate on both proprietary and public datasets spanning diverse domains and hierarchy complexities.
+Unless otherwise stated, all models use identical data splits and optimization settings.
+We report results at both path- and leaf-level granularities, followed by ablations and error analyses to quantify the impact of semantic alignment and hierarchical modeling.